Skip to main content

 This command will create the required directory structure by generating a config.json, node_key.json, and downloads a genesis.json for mainnet.

 • config.json - Configuration parameters which are responsive for how the node will work.
+This file should contain the following fields critical for archival nodes:

 • genesis.json - A file with all the data the network started with at genesis.
 This contains initial accounts, contracts, access keys, and other records which represents the initial state of the blockchain.